pdmedows/OfflineTranslator/README.md

 ### Description
-This project is a Python-based application that seamlessly translates and generates audio content in real time.
-It listens to incoming audio, detects speech, identifies the language, translates the text, and generates audio in the target language.
+This project is a Python-based application that seamlessly translates and generates audio content in real time, just like the world-renowned Babel Fish.
+It listens to incoming audio, detects speech, identifies the language, transcribes the speech into text, translates the text, and generates audio in the target language.
 ### Features
 - **Two Options: One Microphone or Two Microphones** To use Linux's default microphone, use LiveTranslationOneMic.py
 - **Real-time Audio Processing:** The application continuously listens to audio input and processes it in real time.